 Like everywhere in New Zealand, you can visit Nelson and Abel Tasman any time of year and enjoy all there is to offer.
 In fact, this is one of the sunniest areas of New Zealand, along with Hawke’s Bay and Marlborough.

-If swimming is a high priority, then you’ll want to be here in summertime, between December and February.
-If swimming isn’t a priority, then we recommend avoiding the popular summer tourist season and instead, visit between March and November.
+If swimming is a high priority, then you’ll want to be here in the summertime, between December and February.
+If swimming isn’t a priority, then we recommend avoiding the popular summer tourist season and visiting between March and November instead.

 When planning your visit here, do remember that most of the swimmable beaches are directly in Abel Tasman National Park, or even farther from Nelson up the northwest coast to the tip of Golden Bay.
 In other words, the city of Nelson itself doesn’t have much in the way of sand and swimming.
 For those experiences, you’ll have to travel farther from civilization.

 How to get to Nelson and the Abel Tasman?

 Nelson has a domestic airport with nonstop flights to Auckland, Wellington, and Christchurch.
 However, many of our clients self-drive either from Marlborough (about 2.5 hours east of Nelson) or the West Coast (about 3.5 hours southwest of Nelson).
 Note that there’s no road connecting Golden Bay to the West Coast without backtracking through Nelson — the only way to go directly from Golden Bay to the West Coast is on a challenging four-day hike, called the Heaphy Track!

 The area around Nelson and Abel Tasman National Park is one of our favorites in all of New Zealand.
 The vibe here is relaxed and friendly, and there’s plenty to occupy both hard-core adventurers and those who prefer to keep both feet firmly planted on the ground.